Tesla's big battery races to keep South Australia's lights on

-HORNSDALE, Australia (Reuters) - One year after the state of South Australia suffered a major blackout, the clock has started ticking for Tesla Inc to finish building the world’s biggest battery to help keep the lights on in Australia’s most wind-dependent state.
+ADELAIDE, Sept 29 (Reuters) - One year after the state of South Australia suffered a major blackout, construction has started on building the world’s biggest battery to help keep the lights on in Australia’s most wind-dependent state.

 Tesla won a bid in July to build a 129 megawatt hour (MWh) battery and the state is counting on it to be ready by the start of the southern summer in December when electricity demand begins to peak.

-Tesla Chief Executive Officer Elon Musk vowed to install it within 100 days of signing a grid connection agreement or give it to the state for free.
-The grid agreement was signed on Friday, triggering the 100-day countdown, Tesla said.
+Tesla chief executive Elon Musk, currently visiting South Australia for a space conference, vowed to install it within 100 days of signing a grid connection agreement or give it to the state for free.

-At an event highlighting the construction progress on the battery, which is already half complete, Musk once again spoke of the future he sees for renewable energy and batteries.

-“This is just the beginning.
-What this serves as is a great example of what can be done,” Musk said at the event, which was powered entirely by battery packs.
+“Construction at the site is already well underway,” South Australia Energy Minister Tom Koutsantonis told Reuters.
+“The batteries are on track to be operational by December 1.”

 Last year’s state-wide blackout was blamed by opponents of renewable energy on the state’s rush to embrace wind and solar, and fuelled a backlash that has split Australia’s conservative federal government and led to renewed calls to support coal-fired power.